-Nosce is nareby given that a Community Outstach Meeting for a proposed Marituana Establishment is scheduled for May 1st at 12 p.m. at 1822 Main Street Browsler MA.
-The proposed dishibation, manufactiving, and transportation stiring, and transportation be located at 1999 Freeman Way Browsler MA.
+Nosce is narety given stat a Community Outstach Meeting for a proposed Marituana Establishment is scheduled for May 1stat 12 p.m. at 1822 Main Street Browsler MA.
+The proposed distribution, manufacturing, and transportation street is anticipated to be located at 1999 Freeman, May Browsler MA.
 There will be an opportunity for the public to ask questions.
 Legal Notice Number: W00601890 Sat Apr 21, 2018